Tony Wolters: Chicago Cubs

-On March 31, 2021, Wolters signed a one-year, major league contract with the Chicago Cubs.
-On April 14, 2021, Wolters was designated for assignment after Austin Romine was activated off of the injured list.
-In 3 games for Chicago, Wolters mustered only 5 plate appearances, going hitless with a walk.
+On March 31, Wolters signed a one-year, major league contract with the Chicago Cubs.
+On April 14, he was designated for assignment after Austin Romine was activated off the injured list (IL).
+In 3 games for Chicago, Wolters had only 5 plate appearances, going hitless with a walk.
 He was outrighted to the alternate training site on April 17.
-On April 26, Wolters was again selected to the active roster when Romine was placed on the injured list with a left wrist sprain.
-After posting a .125/.276/.125 batting line in 30 plate appearances, Wolters was again designated for assignment on May 19.
+On April 26, Wolters was again selected to the active roster when Romine returned to the IL with a left wrist sprain.
+After posting a .125/.276/.125 slash line in 30 plate appearances, Wolters was again designated for assignment on May 19.
 He was outrighted to the Triple-A Iowa Cubs on May 22.
-He was released on August 3, 2021.
+He was released on August 3.

 Los Angeles Dodgers

 On August 7, 2021, Wolters signed a minor league contract with the Los Angeles Dodgers.
 He appeared in 26 games for the Triple-A Oklahoma City Dodgers and had a .215 batting average.
-He remained with Oklahoma City to begin 2022 and was called up to the Majors on August 12.
+He remained with Oklahoma City to begin 2022 and was called up to the majors on August 12.
 He appeared in two games for the Dodgers, striking out in three of his four at-bats.
 Wolters was designated for assignment on August 15 and released a few days later.
 He was quickly re-signed to a new minor league contract.
-For the 2022 season at Oklahoma City, he played in 61 games and slashed .230/.321/.284 with no home runs and 29 RBI.
+He played in 61 games in 2022 and slashed .230/.321/.284 with no home runs and 29 RBI.
 Wolters elected free agency following the season on November 10.

 Minnesota Twins

 On January 5, 2023, Wolters signed a minor league contract with the Minnesota Twins.
-In 57 games for the Triple–A St. Paul Saints, he batted .244/.386/.343 with 3 home runs and 21 RBI.
-Wolters elected free agency following the season on November 6.
+In 57 games for the Triple-A St. Paul Saints, he batted .244/.386/.343 with 3 home runs and 21 RBI.
+He elected free agency following the season on November 6.